 Local Multiplayer Mobile Games Can Be Fun

-And if you’re on Android, here are some tips and apps to improve your mobile gaming experience. iOS users, you can connect a game controller to your iPhone or iPad for a better gaming experience.
+And if you’re on Android, here are some tips and apps to improve your mobile gaming experience. iOS users, you can connect a game controller to your iPhone or iPad and find great iOS gaming content for a better gaming experience.